DUNE/g4lbne/README.txt

 Read the comments in the macros for more details.

 The beamline geometry is configured from input files in the /inputs directory.
-CD1-CDR_Geo.input is the current default geometry for neutrino mode running.
+Nominal_FHC.input is the current default geometry for neutrino mode running.
-CD1-CDR_GeoRHC.input is the current default for antineutrino running.
+Nominal_RHC.input is the current default for antineutrino running.
 Both of these correspond to the CD1 CDR reference design and differ only in the magnitude of the horn current.  le010z185i is the NuMI geometry.